 Very Less Spicy (two red chilli level) is if you want a slight kick to your Pad Kaprao.
 For those of you who like to keep the heat down, but still want a bit of that spicy Mark Wiens experience.
-You may not yet need the water and tissues pictured above, but I guarantee if you go any higher on the spice levels, you will very soon.
-Moving up a notch to Less Spicy (three red chillies level), you are definitely going to start feeling that spiciness get stronger after each bite and that water might start to come in handy.
+You may not need the water and tissues yet, but I guarantee if you go any higher on the spice levels, you will very soon.
+Moving up a notch to Less Spicy (three red chillies level), you are going to start feeling that spiciness get stronger after each bite and that water might start to come in handy.

 When does it start to get really spicy?

 Next up was the Medium Signature (four chilli level).
 Again, looked perfection, just like the previous ones, although noticeably more chillies.
 And, you can definitely taste them.
 It’s got one hell of a kick to it.
 I had to slow down and order another water.
 Actually a few waters were ordered during this dish.
 My mouth was burning, but I loved the experience.
 I love spicy food, and this certainly didn’t disappoint.
 I just couldn’t believe there was a level above this.

 The local taxi driver next to me had the VERY Spicy (5 red chillies level) and he even added more chillies himself!
 I definitely reached my limit with the Medium Signature.
 Maybe I will be brave enough to tackle the Very Spicy on my next visit.